ippontech/blog-usa/posts/process-csvs-from-amazon-s3-using-apache-flink-jhipster-and-kubernetes.md

 ![Result](https://raw.githubusercontent.com/Falydoor/blog-usa/blog-flink/images/2021/01/flink-3.png)

-Future work would be to build a small UI to show the results in a chart rather than just a json.
+Future work would be to build a small UI to show the results in a chart rather than just json.
 Also, it should be possible to pick the date and the field to sort on.

 # Job manager’s web UI